Diameter of reduced words: Supersolvable arrangements

 in which $X_i$ is of dimension $i$.
 Say that a chamber $c$ is \emph{incident} to the flag $F$ if $c$ is incident to each of the $X_i$.
 If $c_0$ is a chamber incident to a flag $F$, say that a minimal gallery $r$ from $c_0$ to $-c_0$ is \emph{incident} to the flag $F$ if it first crosses the unique hyperplane in $\AAA_{X_{d-1}}$ (namely $X_{d-1}$ itself), then crosses the hyperplanes in $\AAA_{X_{d-2}} \setminus \AAA_{X_{d-1}}$, etc., always crossing the hyperplanes in $\AAA_{X_j}$ before those in $\AAA_{X_i} \setminus \AAA_{X_j}$ whenever $i<j$.

-When $\AAA$ is supersolvable, iterating the recursive condition for the existence of modular coatoms leads to a \emph{modular flag} in which $X_1$ is a modular coatom for $\AAA$, while $X_2/X_1$ is a modular coatom in the localized arrangement $\AAA_{X_1}$, and generally $X_i/X_{i-1}$ is a modular coatom\footnote{In~\cite{BjornerEdelmanZiegler} it is explained why a flag $F=\{X_i\}_{i=0}^d$ is modular if and only if each subspace $X_i$ is a \emph{modular} element in the intersection lattice $L$, in the sense of lattice theory.
-Modular flags are called \emph{$M$-chains} in Stanley's original paper~\cite{Stanley-supersolvable} on supersolvability. } in the localized arrangement $\AAA_{X_{i-1}}$. \end{defn}
+According to defintion of supersolvability (Definition~\ref{supersolvable-defn}) and its rephrasing in Proposition \ref{supersolvability-rephrasing-proposition}, $\AAA$ is supersolvable if and only if it has an $M$-chain or \emph{modular flag}, in which $X_1$ is a modular coatom for $\AAA$, while $X_2/X_1$ is a modular coatom in the localized arrangement $\AAA_{X_1}$, and generally $X_i/X_{i-1}$ is a modular coatom in the localized arrangement $\AAA_{X_{i-1}}$. \end{defn}

 \begin{proposition} Let $\ell$ be a coatom of the intersection lattice $L$ for an arrangement $\AAA$.
 The map

 becomes $2$-to-$1$ when restricted to the subset of chambers of $\AAA$ incident to $\ell$.

 Consequently\footnote{Compare this with the discussion before Theorem 4.4 of~\cite{BjornerEdelmanZiegler}}, when $\AAA$ is a real central essential arrangement in $\RR^d$, there are exactly $2^d$ chambers incident to each maximal flag $F$. \end{proposition} \begin{proof} The two chambers of a fiber $\pi^{-1}_\ell(\pi_\ell(c))$ that contain $\ell$ are the two chambers $c^+, c^-$ in the fiber whose closures contain $\ell^+, \ell^-$, the two rays (half-lines) comprising the line $\ell$. \end{proof}